TrackyRaul/2020_5CI__team3_Farkas/docs/software_requirements_specification.md

 # 1 Introduction

 ## 1.1 Overview
 MarconiTT is a web application available to desktop and mobile users and accessible through a browser.
-It can be reached either from inside and outside the school network.
-The application allows for authorized teachers, students and staff members to book classrooms and labs of the school.
+It can be reached both from inside and outside the school network.
+The application allows for authorized teachers, students and staff members to book school classrooms and labs.
 Team 3 is interested in updating MarconiTT, with three important changes and different minor fixes.

-This document provides information on the requirements for MarconiTT application.
+This document provides information on the requirements for the MarconiTT application.
 Project goals, scope and definitions are given in the introduction.
 Design contraints and application environment are described in the following section.
 Non-functional requirements are outlined for later verification.
 Functional requirements are given to show the system features and expected user interaction.

 Project constraints will be included in separate documentation.
 The Software Project Management Plan will give specifics on project budget and schedule.
 A separate Test Plan document will address test specifications and procedures.